diasdmhub/Zabbix_Out_of_The_Box/javascript/javascript_macro_value.md

 <BR>

-### 2. Now, a user macro with a context can be created on the host level
+#### 2. Now, a user macro with a context can be created on the host level

-For this example, the script is included in the `Interface {#IFNAME}: Speed` item prototype from the `Network interfaces discovery` LLD.
-The `{$NET.IF.SPEED}` macro is included at the template level with a value of `0` so that all interfaces can use this override, but only those with a value greater than `0` will actually be overridden.
+The `{$NET.IF.SPEED}` macro is included at the **template level** with a value of `0` so that all interfaces can use this override, but only those with a value other than `0` will actually be overridden.

 ![Interface speed macro](./image/js_macro_template.png)

-The `{$NET.IF.SPEED:"bridge"}` macro with context is then created at the host level so that the Javascript preprocessing script is applied with the specific `bridge` context.
+The `{$NET.IF.SPEED:"bridge"}` macro with context is then created at the **host level** so that the Javascript preprocessing script is applied with the specific `bridge` context.
 This indicates that only the interface named `bridge` will be overridden, causing the interface speed item to assume the macro value.

 ![Interface speed macro](./image/js_macro_int_speed.png)

 <BR>

-### 3. A Javascript preprocessing script is added to the item
+#### 3. A Javascript preprocessing script is added to the item

+For this example, the script is included in the `Interface {#IFNAME}: Speed` item prototype from the `Network interfaces discovery` LLD.
 The item gets a new preprocessing step with the following Javascript, which expects the user macro with a context.

 ```javascript
 if ( {$NET.IF.SPEED:"{#IFNAME}"} == 0 ) {